-While there is no specific target population identified tenants will undoubtedly possess one or more of the protected characteristics outlined in the Act.
+While there is no specific target population identified individuals accessing the kinds of services outlined above will undoubtedly possess one or more of the protected characteristics outlined in the Act.

 Individuals

 The procedure is designed to identify individual needs and make provisions to accommodate those needs so that individuals are able to access the procedure.